Issue Focus Transformation

 Strategic Planning: With your bold goal in mind, we work with your board and staff to develop a comprehensive strategic plan that will map your path forward toward maximum impact.

-On-Going Implementation Support: Transforming to an issue focus means breaking many deeply ingrained habits, so we provide guidance and coaching to help you successfully implement your strategic plan.
+Implementation Guidance and Support: Transforming to an issue focus means breaking many deeply ingrained habits, so we provide guidance and coaching to help you successfully implement your strategic plan.

 Adopting an issue focus is a complex process, but the issue focus model addresses many common United Way challenges at their source, including: